verbb/formie/docs/get-started/upgrading-from-v3.md

 - [Custom Front-End Validation](#custom-front-end-validation) if the project registers custom browser validators or overrides front-end message strings.
 - [Translation Strings](#translation-strings) if the project overrides Formie **plugin UI** messages in translation files.
 - [Form Content Translations](#form-content-translations) if the project mapped field labels or form messages through `formie.php` or `site.php`.
+- [Submission and form statuses](#submission-and-form-statuses) if custom PHP, Twig, or module code references status services, models, events, or database tables.

 ## Changes at a Glance